Kenshiro-28/MAGI/README.md

 $ sudo apt install docker.io
 ```

-Save a LlaMA model in the root folder and create a Docker image:
+Save a LLaMA model in the root folder and create a Docker image:

 ```
 $ sudo docker build --no-cache -t magi .